Become A Primary Care Professional for Families

 - Bachelor of science nursing degree with a minimum GPA of 2.0, or

-- Comparable degree as determined by eligible third-party evaluation service
+- For nurses educated outside of the US, a comparable degree as determined by an eligible third-party evaluation service

 Note: No GRE or other placement test is required for admission